Concepts

 The architecture of verifiable intelligence.

-Three Layers.
+Five Layers.
 One Governed System.

 Inbound

-LAYER 02 · POLICY LAYER
+LAYER 02 · GOVERNANCE LAYER

 Admission gates · Constraint enforcement · Pre-execution verification